CAPApplication

 tenantId: 7a49218f-c750-4e1f-a248-7f1cefa13010

-The overall list of SAP BTP service instances and respective Secrets (credentials) required by the application is specified as an array in btp.services.
+The btp.services array specifies all SAP BTP service instances and their corresponding Kubernetes Secrets (containing credentials) required by the application.
 These service instances are assumed to exist in the provider subaccount.
-Operators such as cf-service-operator or sap-btp-service-operator can be used to declaratively create these service instances and their credentials as Kubernetes resources.
+You can use operators such as cf-service-operator or sap-btp-service-operator to declaratively create these service instances and their credentials as Kubernetes resources.

-The provider section specifies details of the provider subaccount linked to this application, while globalAccountId denotes the global account in which the provider subaccount is created.
-Within a global account, the btpAppName has to be unique as this is equivalent to XSAPPNAME, which is used in various SAP BTP service and application constructs.
+The provider section specifies the provider subaccount linked to this application.
+The globalAccountId identifies the global account containing the provider subaccount.
+Within a global account, btpAppName must be unique, as it is equivalent to XSAPPNAME used in various SAP BTP service and application constructs.

-The domainRefs section specifies references one or more Domain or ClusterDomain resources.
+The domainRefs section references one or more Domain or ClusterDomain resources.

-NOTE: While the same secondary domain can technically be used across applications using ClusterDomain; the consumers need to ensure that the tenant sub-domains are unique across such applications that share the same domain!
+NOTE: While the same secondary domain can technically be shared across applications using ClusterDomain, tenant subdomains must be unique across all applications sharing that domain.